omeka/classic-enduser/docs/Content/Items.md

 Before Adding Items
 ---------------------------------------------------------------

-You may want to consult the [Site Planning Tips](/Site_Planning_Tips) page to think about how to build your site and what you want to do with your items.
+You may want to consult the [Site Planning Tips](../GettingStarted/Site_Planning_Tips.md) page to think about how to build your site and what you want to do with your items.

 You may also want to think about what type of information you plan to share using the [Dublin Core Metadata](http://dublincore.org/documents/usageguide/) fields before adding and describing items.
-You may also want to read the [Describing Items](/Describing_Items) page for a brief explanation of using metadata in Omeka Items.
+You may also want to read the [Working with Dublin Core](Working_with_Dublin_Core) page for a brief explanation of using metadata in Omeka Items.

 Add an Item
 ---------------------------------------------------------------